-They are artificial tooth roots which are surgically placed into the jawbone where there is room to grow and heal over time.
-This type of replacement tooth will allow patients who have had their real tooth removed for various reasons to regain function and live healthier lives without needing dentures or other forms of oral treatment.
+They are artificial tooth roots that are surgically placed into the jawbone where there is room to grow and heal over time.
+This type of replacement tooth will allow patients who have had their real teeth removed for various reasons to regain function and live healthier lives without needing dentures or other forms of oral treatment.

 However, not everyone is eligible to get them.
 Find out if you’re a candidate in this blog post!